-- Whilst unfolding your paraglider check the canopy and cell walls for damage.
+- When choosing an area to lay out the glider before launching, try to find somewhere that is relatively free of stones and sharp rocks.
+Pay particular attention to the top surface, where the canopy touches the ground. - Never step on your glider stepping on it will weaken the cloth. - We recommend keeping an eye on other pilots, spectators and smoking people near of the glider.
+Many of them do not appreciate the fragility of the lines and cloth. - Whilst unfolding your paraglider check the canopy and cell walls for damage.
 Always take into consideration that the paraglider may have become damaged during transportation. - Make sure that no sand, stones or snow get inside the canopy as the extra weight collected in the trailing edge may slow down or even stall the glider.
 Sharp edges damage the canopy. - Check the lines for knots, twisting and damage, the brake lines for knots, kinks and their symmetric.
-Loose or incorrect brake knots can cause serious accidents through loss of the steering of the glider!
-The correct length of the main brake line must not be altered. - Separate the line groups carefully and bring the risers in order.
+Loose or incorrect brake knots can cause serious accidents through loss of the steering of the glider! - Separate the line groups carefully and bring the risers in order.
 All lines must run freely from harness to canopy.
 It is equally important that the lines are unhindered and cannot get caught up during the launch. - There should not be any lines underneath the canopy.
-If the lines wrap around the canopy, this can result in injury or death! - Check your harness and make sure that all connections to pilot are correctly closed.
-Check that all karabiners are closed and can not be opened accidentally in flight and the risers are not twisted.
-Check canopy (all cells are open), wind direction and airspace.
+If the lines wrap around the canopy, this can result in injury or death! - Check the rescue system (handle's pins fixed in the loops and the closed cover of your harness). - Check your harness and make sure that all connections to pilot are correctly closed.
+Check that all karabiners are closed and can not be opened accidentally in flight and the risers are not twisted. - Check canopy (all cells are open), wind direction and airspace.